 There is also the possibility of running the drivers and upsd in a chroot jail.
-See the chroot.txt provided in the source distribution for an example implementation.
+See the chroot option in security.txt, upsd and driver documentation.

 Why give would-be vandals any sort of help?

 Put it this way - I wrote good chunks of this stuff, and I still run the programs this way locally.
 You should definitely consider using this technique.